skjohansen/skjohansen.github.io/_posts/2023-09-03-private_cloud.md

 layout: post
 title: Private cloud - a computing weather-machine!
 passions: Cloud
-summary: Use a private cloud your computing weather, build an infrastructure which in which you can controll both the where and how
+summary: Supercharge your computing environment by harnessing the power of a private cloud.
+Create an infrastructure that puts you in the driver's seat, giving you control over the location and configuration, all while enjoying the perks of the public cloud.
+Get ready to take your productivity to new heights!
 banner-image: private_cloud-banner-20230903.png
 ---